ingconti/JavaSocketingAround/README.md

 # JavaSocketingAround
-A very very basic sample for socketing
+A very very basic sample for socketing!